SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 both the USA and China.
 (Although the Japanese have not yet figured out their exports are too high a cost, given their aging population dependency ratio problem.)

-Steve Keen, for his ill part, oftens leaves off the qualifier "real", and so false frames the debate into monetary terms.
+Steve Keen, for his ill part, oftens leaves off the qualifier "real" in "exports are a real cost", and so false frames the debate into monetary terms.
 Certainly, allowing foreigners to accumulate your currency means they can buy your goods.
 But MMT would counter that this is no risk unless governments make it a risk.
 Goods you produce domestically do not *have* to be for sale to foreigners.

 Keen also raises the "de-industrialization" fear-mongering.
 But why would being a net importer mean you *have* to de-industrialize?
 It means no such thing.
 Anything that can be produced at more expense domestically can be sourced domestically, if that is desired for strategic reasons.
 So this is not a fair critique of MMT, because such strategic resource policies are entirely up to governments to choose.
+In fact it's a backhanded endorsement of MMT if you think about it (a government always has the capacity to fund higher wage cost domestic production).
 They may choose right or wrong for their people, regardless of what MMT teaches them.
 Better to regard MMT, I say.

 The purpose is to optimize your **_real_** terms of trade, not your current account balances, which for governments are mere accounting records.
 Any nation may optimize